openmc-dev/openmc/docs/source/usersguide/depletion.rst

 different cases of a particular scenario.
-However, running a depletion simulation with multiple materials using the ``fission-q`` normalization method treats each material as part of the same "reactor" due to how ``fission-q`` normalization conglomerates energy values from each material to a single value.
+However, running a depletion simulation with multiple materials using the ``fission-q`` normalization method treats each material as part of the same "reactor" due to how ``fission-q`` normalization accumulates energy values from each material to a single value.
 This behavior may change in the future.

 Time integration